-Real Racing 3 is the popular car racing 'Freemium' game from Firemonkeys/EA Games on Android and IOS.
-It's great fun to play, has generally excellent graphics and gameplay but can occasionally be incredibly frustrating both in it's freemium implementation and general play.
+Real Racing 3 is the popular car racing 'freemium' game from Firemonkeys/EA Games on Android and IOS.
+It's great fun to play and has generally excellent graphics and gameplay.
+However, it can occasionally be incredibly frustrating both in its freemium implementation and general play.

 To put it in some perspective, because I’m not an obsessive player, I’ve missed some of the offers that allow you to win the cars.
 I’m looking at the following bill for cars in gold just now:

 - Maserati Granturismo MC Stradale – 360 gold